jsun/suppl/README.md

-# Odonates Classification with Deep Learning
+# Odonates Classification

-To generate image classification model with deep learning, check README.md in DragonflyCls directory.
+To prepare and arrange datasets for machine learning, see README.md in data directory.
-To format occurrence records which were downloaded from the National Biodiversity Center of Japan, see README.md in DragonflyMesh directory.
+To train models for species/genus classification, see README.md in DragonflyCls directory.